Australia’s Software as a Service (SaaS) market will grow 25 per cent per annum over the next decade.

 Australia’s technology capital, Victoria has the largest cloud hub in the Asia Pacific with direct access to key markets that continue to fuel revenue and innovation.
 The perfect launch pad for successful software ventures, Victoria is home to:

-- a large proportion of Australia’s cloud-specific companies and listed technology companies, including globally renowned cloud/SaaS companies such as Aconex, Carsales, Computershare, Interactive, REA Group, Seek and WME
+- a large proportion of Australia’s cloud-specific companies and listed technology companies, including globally renowned cloud/SaaS companies such as Aconex, Carsales, Computershare, Interactive, REA Group, Seek, WME and Equiem

 - an established 50 per cent cloud adoption rate that is growing among Victoria’s largest sectors, including financial and health services